 André Dykstra is responsible for the registration of AMVAC’s products in Europe, Middle-East, Africa & Asia-Pacific.
 Prior to joining AMVAC in 2013, André spent the last 26 years working for Chemtura and its predecessor companies.
 Starting as a regulatory specialist in Duphar, he rose to positions of increasing responsibility in regulatory affairs and was Chemtura’s global registration manager for agrochemicals, managing a team of 24 registration specialists.
 André received his doctor’s degree in Biology (comparable to PhD) from the University of Nijmegen, The Netherlands.

-Jon Wood is responsible for the implementation of domestic product registration strategies and ensures that the Company’s products are in compliance with U.S. EPA and state regulations.
-AMVAC’s regulatory product managers and registration specialists report to Jon.
-Prior to joining AMVAC, Jon was ENTEK Corporation’s Registration Manager, and Senior Research Scientist with UNOCAL’s Agricultural Chemicals Research Group, where he was employed for 15 years.
-Jon received his Bachelors of Science degree in Zoology from California State University, Long Beach, and his Masters of Business Administration degree from California Polytechnic University, Pomona.
+Julie Porter is responsible for the implementation of U.S. and Canadian product registration strategies and ensures that the Company’s products are in compliance with PMRA, U.S. EPA, and state regulations.
+AMVAC’s regulatory product managers and registration specialists report to Julie.
+She has worked at AMVAC since 2002 and has successfully taken on increasing responsibility in the Regulatory Affairs department.
+Julie received her Bachelors of Science degree in Business Administration from California Polytechnic State University, San Luis Obispo.